-While there are many really good real estate agents with whom you can work, there are also a handful of those out there that will likely cost you a lot of money during your real estate transaction.
+While there are many really good real estate agents with whom you can work, there are also those out there that will likely cost you a lot of money during your real estate transaction.

 Recently, we experienced two situations where listing agents purposely reduced the traffic to their home sellers' listings, and we will share exactly what they did.

 If you are selling a home and want top dollar, more traffic equates to higher demand, often resulting in a higher negotiated price.
 Unfortunately the opposite is true as well.

 TAKE MY PICTURE DOWN!

 If you hire a listing agent to sell your home who has a fragile ego (as you will see in these recent experiences we observed), you might find that your interests are subordinated to those of your agent.

 Long-time readers of the Tallahassee real estate blog know that we produce neighborhood reports for the top 30 or so subdivisions in Tallahassee on a quarterly basis.
 We do this as it generates a lot of buyer interest for the areas where we spend a lot of time and money.